 Use alt text on all images

-If you have any images on your website, it’s important to use alt text.
+If you have any images on your website, it’s important to use alt text and use blogger outreach service.
 This is a brief description of the image read aloud by screen readers.
 This is how people with visual impairments will know what the image is, so it’s important to make sure the alt text is accurate and descriptive.

 Some people with disabilities cannot use a mouse, so it’s important to make sure your website can also be navigated using a keyboard.
 This means making sure all the links on your website can be accessed using the tab key and that there are no elements on your website that can’t be reached using a keyboard.